NewsNation: Expansion of news programming

+Coverage of UFO issues

+In 2023, NewsNation gained significant attention for its focus on UFO issues, to which it devotes more coverage than most other cable news networks.
+Entertainment executive Aden Ikram, writing in Fortune, stated NewsNation's coverage was "normalizing UAPs by going where no network has gone before" in "sharp contrast" to traditional media's skeptical coverage towards UFO claims.
+The Washington Post said NewsNation had found a "viewership niche" in UFO coverage.
+UFO journalist Ross Coulthart's interview with UFO whistleblower David Grusch in June 2023 earned high ratings for the network.
+NewsNation's interview with Grusch was repeatedly cited during a United States Congress UFO Hearing in July 2023.
+NewsNation president Michael Corn told Fortune: "We are a news organization that doesn't dismiss or shy away from any story.
+Grusch's claims are serious and fascinating—any way you slice it, that's news."
+NewsNation was forced to issue corrections after incorrectly claiming that The Intercept had obtained leaked information regarding Grusch's mental health.

+Presidential primary debates and forums

+During the presidential primaries of the 2024 election, the network hosted their first presidential candidates debates and forums.
+On December 6, 2023, NewsNation and The CW were the joint television broadcasters of the fourth Republican presidential debate.
+On January 12, 2024, the network hosted a forum featuring three challengers in the Democratic primaries (Representative Dean Phillips of Minnesota, Marianne Williamson, and Cenk Uygur).
+Incumbent president Joe Biden was invited to participate, but declined.
+The forum was moderated by Dan Abrams.

 Availability

-NewsNation is available on most multichannel television providers (including cable, satellite, IPTV and fiber-optic-based services) within the United States.
+NewsNation is available on most multichannel television providers (including cable, satellite, IPTV, and fiber-optic-based services) within the United States.
 However, the channel continues to have somewhat scattershot coverage (outside of satellite distribution) in portions of the Western United States and much of the New England region.
 Moreover, some multichannel providers in various markets where Tribune Broadcasting had owned a television station prior to the closure of the group's purchase by Nexstar do not carry NewsNation.
 In the Chicago metropolitan area, NewsNation is carried by the three major cable television providers serving the immediate area (Comcast Xfinity, RCN and WOW!) and streaming providers, in addition to the WGN-TV broadcast signal.

 Streaming

 NewsNation streams on YouTube TV, Sling TV, Hulu, DirecTV Stream, and FuboTV.

 Radio

 On September 1, 2020, at the same time NewsNation was launched, the NewsNation brand expanded to radio by broadcasting its 2-minute top-of-the-hour news headlines on WGN 720 AM.
 These audio newscasts are also available to listen nationally on the radio section of the network's website and app.